-Redfield Edge Primary School operates a 'low-level' concerns policy in accordance with KCSIE.
+The school operates a 'low-level' concerns policy in accordance with KCSIE.
 'Low-level' refers to behaviour that is: inconsistent with expectations set out in the Staff Behaviour Policy, including inappropriate conduct outside of work, and/or does not meet the allegations threshold, or is otherwise not considered serious enough to consider a referral to the LADO.